CCorfield/Torch-parallel-nccl-MPS-Example/README.md

 If your model is resident on a GPU (courtesy model:cuda()), then the two tensors params and gradParams are CudaTensors and resident on the same GPU, and can now use nccl to transfer data directly between instances of them using functions such as `Bcast, `Reduce`, `AllReduce`, et al.

-At this point, I suggest you take a look at the example script nccl-parallel.lua, which does the following:
+## Example of transfering data using `parallel` and `nccl`

+Scripts:

+	parallel-nccl.lua
+	nccl_ffi.lua

+This script fires up multiple processes and uses `nncl` to transfer data between there

-1. It uses `Torch-parallel` to start a parent process and fork a number of child processes.
+* It uses the `parallel` package to start a parent process and fork a number of child processes.

-2. These processes talk to each other, by synchronizing (the parent calls `join` and the children call `yield`), and then passing data back and forth with the methods `send` and `receive`.
+* The parent and children processes talk to each other, by synchronizing (the parent calls `join` and the children call `yield`), and then passing data back and forth with the methods `send` and `receive`.
 Note that courtesy Torch’s serialization, you can pass arbitrary data structures back and forth, so long as have included the appropriate package (`require '<package>'`) which define the object(s) that need to be serialized.
 Note that parallel’s communication channel is intended for host-to-host (or CPU-to-CPU) communication; having said that, you can send a CudaTensor from one process to another and the serialization mechanism will create a CudaTensor() at  the receiving end, but this would not be an efficient way to send parameters or gradient parameters of cloned neural nets.

-3. The processes set up a nccl communication channel.
+* The processes set up a nccl communication channel.
 You will see where the parent creates a unique id to identify the group’s communication channel and passes that unique id to the child processes with parallel’s messaging functionality.
 Each process (parent and children) then creates its own communicator object.
 If you look at the nccl documentation you will find references to “ranks”.
 These are processes (or threads) by any other name.
 Very conveniently, the parallel package and the nccl libraries use the same numbering scheme for their process-id’s (in parallel’s case) or ranks (in nccl’s case), so you might as well use a “parallel.id” as the “rank” number.

-4. The section of script which sets up the nccl communicator object also illustrates how Lau scripts can interact with C-libraries.
+* The section of script which sets up the nccl communicator object also illustrates how Lau scripts can interact with C-libraries.
 The relevant C API’s and data structures are provided in `nccl.h`, which has been encapsulated in a Lua-ffi wrapper  `nccl_ffi.h`.
 The workings of ffi are beyond the scope of this discussion, so just treat `nccl_ffi.h` as another thing to be “required”.

-5. Once the communicator objects have been set up, it is time to exercise the data transfer functionality.
+* Once the communicator objects have been set up, it is time to exercise the data transfer functionality.
 Each process creates send and receive buffers in the form of CudaTensors.
 We populate the tensor that is serving as the “sender” with some test data, and then call one of the nccl primitives.
 The processes will receive data in the tensor which is serving as the receive tensor.
 The awkward wording of the previous sentence is because the script also demonstrates how a single tensor can both send its data to other processes and then be populated by data it receives from those other processes.
 For simplicity, each child process populates its send tensor with its “parallel.id”, while the parent uses the arbitray number ‘10’.

-6. Arguably the two most useful nccl functions are `AllReduce` and `Bcast`. `AllReduce` sums all the sending tensors and places the result into all the receiving tensors; the script implements two flavors: one where the sending tensor is also the receiving tensor (“in place”), and the second, where the receiving tensor is different from the sending tensor (“out of place”).
+* Arguably the two most useful nccl functions are `AllReduce` and `Bcast`. `AllReduce` sums all the sending tensors and places the result into all the receiving tensors; the script implements two flavors: one where the sending tensor is also the receiving tensor (“in place”), and the second, where the receiving tensor is different from the sending tensor (“out of place”).
 Consider the case where we do an “in place” `AllReduce` on the gradParams tensor of each copy of a network – after the operation each of the gradParams will contain the sum of all the individual gradParams, which means they have the same values as would have been generated by passing all the training data through a single net.
 In other words, after AllReduce it suffices to call model:updateParameters() for each net.
 Alternatively, if you are considering ensemble training, you could first call `model:updateParameters()` on each net and then call `AllReduce` with the params tensors followed by `params:div(<#nets>)` to create an “average” of the nets.

-7. There are other nccl operations (`Gather` and `Scatter`) which you can implement using this script as a template.
+* You can use this script as a template for other `nccl operations` (such as, `Gather` and `Scatter`)

-Example of a multi-process, multi-GPU training harness
+## Example of a multi-process, multi-GPU training harness

 Scripts: